materialsproject/fireworks/docs/firetask_tutorial.rst

 Custom FireTask example: Addition Task
 --------------------------------------

-Let's explore custom FireTasks with by writing custom Python for adding two numbers specified in the **spec**.
+Let's explore custom FireTasks with an example: a custom Python script for adding two numbers specified in the **spec**.

 1. Staying in the firetasks tutorial directory, remove any output from the previous step::